Stable-RAG: Mitigating Retrieval-Permutation-Induced Hallucinations in Retrieval-Augmented Generation: Acknowledgements

 \section{Acknowledgements}

-This work was funded by the National Natural Science Foundation of China (NSFC) under Grants No. 62406013, the Beijing Advanced Innovation Center Funds for Future Blockchain and Privacy Computing(GJJ-24-034), and the Fundamental Research Funds for the Central Universities.
+This work was funded by the National Natural Science Foundation of China (NSFC) under Grants No. U25B2070 and 62406013, the Beijing Advanced Innovation Center Funds for Future Blockchain and Privacy Computing (GJJ-24-034), and the Fundamental Research Funds for the Central Universities.

 \begin{flushleft} \textbf{Contents} \rule{\linewidth}{1pt} \end{flushleft}

 \startcontents[sections] \printcontents[sections]{}{1}{}

 \rule{\linewidth}{1pt}